Osteopathy Board of Australia - Statement on paediatric care

 This applies to all osteopaths whether newly graduated or those who have been practising for many years and for all patient groups, including paediatric1 patients.

-2. ensuring that practitioners maintain adequate knowledge and skills to provide safe and effective care
+a. ensure you maintain adequate knowledge and skills to provide safe and effective care2

-3. when moving into a new area of practice, ensuring that a practitioner has undertaken sufficient training and/or qualifications to achieve competency in that area.
+b. ensure that, when moving into a new area of practice, you have sufficient training and/or qualifications to achieve competency in that new area

 The Board considers a registered osteopath’s ‘scope of practice’ as: ‘the professional role and services that an individual health practitioner is educated and competent to perform’.